GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/03_axis_page.md

 This section includes the following parameters:

 - **Max.
 Velocity (mm/s)**: This sets the maximum motor speed.
 It functions as a limit for the movement programming modes available on the "Drive Profile" page (see {numref}`sec:page_drive_profile`).
-For the stepper motor, speed will be controlled by the step signal received by the controller.
-For the brushless motor, the maximum speed will be set on the "Drive Profile" page, with a value not exceeding that set here.
+For the stepper motor (Z), speed will be controlled by the step signal received by the controller.
+For the brushless motors (X1, X2, Y), the maximum speed will be set on the "Drive Profile" page, with a value not exceeding that set here.
 In our gantry robot setup, we have configured the following values:

   - **Brushless motors (X1, X2, Y)**: 720 mm/s
-  - **Stepper motor (Z)**: 500 mm/s
+  - **Stepper motor (Z)**: 50 mm/s

 - **Jog Velocity (mm/s)**: This parameter defines the motor speed for manual positioning, accessible on the "Drive Profile" page (see {numref}`sec:page_drive_profile`).
-It is primarily useful for testing purposes via the controller's web interface; in our case, we have set it to 100 mm/s.
+It is primarily useful for testing purposes via the controller's web interface.
 For the final system, this parameter is irrelevant.

 - **Max.
 Acceleration (mm/s{sup}`2`)**: This sets the maximum motor acceleration, used in manual positioning on the "Drive Profile" page (see {numref}`sec:page_drive_profile`).
 It also serves as a limit in the movement programming modes available on the "Drive Profile" page.
-Similar to speed, for the stepper motor, acceleration will be controlled by the step signal received by the controller.
-For the brushless motor, the maximum acceleration will also be set on the "Drive Profile" page, with a value not exceeding that set here.
+Similar to speed, for the stepper motor (Z), acceleration will be controlled by the step signal received by the controller.
+For the brushless motors (X1, X2, Y), the maximum acceleration will also be set on the "Drive Profile" page, with a value not exceeding that set here.

   :::{important}
   We have experimentally found that for the step/direction drive mode, the maximum acceleration also controls the jerk, i.e, the maximum rate of change of the acceleration over time, thus for the stepper motor (Z) we have set the maximum acceleration to a relatively high value.